swimlane/python-office365/README.rst

-Python-office365 - Office365 for you server
+Python-office365 - Office365 for your server
 ===========================================

 The objective of office365api is to make it easy to make scripts and